What to Do If a Washing Machine is Leaking from the Bottom?

 - Step #1.
 Unplug the appliance and disconnect the device’s front cabinet.

 - Step #2.
-Remove the cover of the tub to get direct access to the gasket.
+Take off the tub’s cover to gain direct entry to the gasket.

 - Step #3.
 Analyze the gasket for potential damage, scratches, signs of aging and wear.

 - Step #4.
-If you detected cracks, start looking for a replacement gasket and install it in the washer.
+If you detect cracks, start looking for a replacement gasket and install it in the washer.

 Tip #3.
 Assess the inlet valve

 To make sure an inlet valve malfunction does not obstruct the water flow, run a short inspection:

 - Step #1.
-Make sure the washing machine is unplugged and has no access to the water source.
+Ensure the washing machine is unplugged and has no access to the water source.

 - Step #2.
 Detach the rear panel of the appliance to view the inlet valve.
 In most washers, the inlet valve can be found behind the hose connections.

 - Step #4.
-Run a probe using a multimeter.
-Set the multimeter in the Rx1 mode, connect the probe to the exit of the valve and get a reading.
-Then match the result against the user manual of your washer to make sure there are no anomalies.
+Conduct a test using a multimeter probe.
+Set the multimeter to the Rx1 mode, attach the probe to the valve exit, and take a reading.
+Then, compare the result with the user manual of your washer to ensure there are no irregularities.